Electrical Contractor Software

 Solution

 Commercial electrical jobs require accurate materials pricing across dozens of line items.
-When a technician or estimator looks up every item from a supplier catalogue one by one, the quote takes days.
-A competitor with a pre-loaded materials library and standard labour rates sends a proposal the same afternoon.
+When a technician or estimator looks up every item from a supplier catalog one by one, the quote takes days.
+A competitor with a pre-loaded materials library and standard labor rates sends a proposal the same afternoon.
 The job is gone before your quote lands.

 3. 03